Sanotsch2003/MiPro-XG-V1/docs/HardwareArchitecure.md

 # MiPro-XG-V1 Hardware Architecture

 This document provides an overview of the hardware architecture of the MiPro-XG-V1 processor, including detailed information about its components and functionality.
-The full source code is available on GitHub: [MiPro-XG-V1 Hardware](https://github.com/Sanotsch2003/MiPro-XG-V1/tree/main/src/Hardware/MiPro-XG-V1/MiPro-XG-V1.srcs/sources_1/new).
+The full source code can be found [here](https://github.com/Sanotsch2003/MiPro-XG-V1/tree/main/src/Hardware/MiPro-XG-V1/MiPro-XG-V1.srcs/sources_1/new).

 ## Processor Overview